• (314) 516-8419

 3:30 Common HD Complications (elevated BP, IDH, intradialytic symptoms, fever) Kunal Malhotra, MD

-4:00 Effective Rounding in the HD Unit (high yield areas, what matters to patients, involving the IDT) – Amy Mosman, PA
+4:00 Effective Rounding in the HD Unit (high yield areas, what matters to patients, involving the IDT) – Amy Mosman, MMS, PA-C

-4:30 How to Manage Common Symptoms in HD (Insomnia, Restless Legs, Itching and Depression) – TBD
+4:30 How to Manage Common Symptoms in HD (Insomnia, Restless Legs, Itching and Depression) – Michelle Hwang, MD

 Session 6: Wearable and Implantable Artificial Kidneys: Updates and Progress